Berohlfs/file-search-app/README.md

 ## 📝 Functional Requirements

 - User must be allowed to switch themes (dark <=> light). ✅
+- The front-end must implement smooth loading UIs. ✅
 - User must be able to upload PDF and TXT files — one at a time. ✅
 - The front-end must allow file selection via drag and drop. ✅
 - In order to upload, user has to type a title for the file with at least 5 characters. ✅
+- The app must block uploads for files larger than 4MB. ✅
 - The backend must block uploads for unsupported file types or "text-empty" PDFs (image-only or scanned documents). ✅
 - The back-end must extract and store the document's raw text content, on upload. ✅
 - The back-end must sanitize the extracted text before storing it. ✅
 - Files may live through 3 status: "Pending" (after upload), "Processed" (after embedding) and "Failed" in case embedding fails. ✅
 - The back-end must block embedding on files that aren't marked as "Pending". ✅
-- The back-end must implement database transactions on "multi-operation" and indivisible tasks to ensure atomicity (e.g., file uploads and file deletion involves a database mutation and an S3-client request — either both happen or none do). ✅
+- The back-end must implement database transactions on "multi-operation" and indivisible tasks to ensure atomicity (e.g., file upload or file deletion involve a database mutation and an S3-client request — either both happen or none do). ✅
 - The app must provide a listing page for all uploaded files, where users can request embedding for each file, as well as download or delete them. ✅
 - The frontend must implement a 'confirm deletion modal' to ensure safety and avoid accidental deletes. ✅
 - The 'Embed' button must display only on "Pending" file cards. ✅
+- The back-end must divide the file's raw text content into multiple chunks composed of around 300 tokens, to ensure semantic precision while balancing context length. ✅
+- All chunks must me embedded individually and store a vector and it's raw text.
 - The app must implement pagination on the files page. ✅
 - The app must offer a switch input to enable and disable semantic search. ✅
 - The search bar must submit the search value to the backend after a certain pause in activity/typing (debounce). ✅